-5. When you write a steno stroke, the Luminex opens a new file and replaces the Opening menu with the first of two writing menus.
+5. When you write a steno stroke, the Luminex opens a new file and replaces the Opening menu with the first to two writing menus.

-6. To close the job when finished writing, press End.
+To close the job when finished writing, touch End.
 The Luminex finishes writing the steno and audio to the Data SD card and closes the current file.

-If the option, Prompt to confirm ending job is active, a confirmation prompt displays.
-Press End to close the job or continue writing to cancel the message.
-Prompt to End a Job Option on page 82 for information about the Prompt to confirm ending job option.
+If the option, Prompt to confirm ending job is active, the following confirmation prompt displays: To Confirm End of Job, press End.
+Touch End to close the job or continue writing to cancel the message.

 The Luminex names files using a year, month, date and time format.
-For example: 20150816-142341 (August 16, 2015 at 2:23:41 p.m.).
+For example: 20190122-142341 (January 22, 2019 at 2:23:41 p.m.).
 Job files are stored in folders identified by year and month.
-For example, 201508.
+For example, 201901.
 By default, the newest file is listed first.

-7. To turn the Luminex Off, on the Opening menu touch the Off sensor or Off menu item for one second or more and then.
-If you simply touch the Off sensor or Off menu item, the Luminex will remain On.
+7. To turn the Luminex Off, on the Opening menu touch the Off sensor or the Off menu item for one second or more and when it beeps, release your touch.
+If you simply touch the Off sensor or the Off menu item, the Luminex will remain On.

 Use the Reopen feature to reopen an existing file and append same day testimony.
 You can search, readback and play audio in reopened files.
-Reopen on page 84 for details on reopening a job.